mliew21396/remote-work-u2/week-5/5-bingo-solo-challenge/README.md

 ## Summary

-By now, you have had some practice using arrays [ ] and hashes { }.
-These structures are great at holding collections of data.
+By now, you have had some practice using arrays `[ ]` and hashes `{ }`.
+These structures are great for holding collections of data.
 In this exercise, we will be look at a nested array, or an array that contains arrays in it.

 <img src="http://cf.chucklesnetwork.com/items/7/5/7/0/0/original/i-heard-u-like-arrays-so-we-put-an-array-in-your-array.jpg" width="250px" height="250px" />

 This sounds complicated, but you will find that it is almost the same as accessing a one-dimensional array.
-In this challenge, we will be looking at a bingo board and placing our pieces (x's) based on the numbers called.
+You will probably want to practice looping through nested arrays in IRB to get the hang of it first.
+This challenge may take you a long time, so make sure to give yourself time to go through each step, and use good time-management skills.
+Take breaks when you get stuck.
+Don't power through it.
+If you are truly stuck and tired, you will be better off taking a break and returning to the challenge later.

-The first number in the sub-arrays correspond to the letter B, the second I, the third N, the fourth G, and the fifth O. So if the call is N, 34, I would look in the third column for the number 34.
+The first number in the sub-arrays correspond to the letter "B", the second "I", the third "N", the fourth "G", and the fifth "O".
+So if the call was N34, you would look in the third column for the number 34.
+If the number is on your board, you'll replace it with an "X."

-Your goals in this challenge are to:
+**Your goals for this challenge are:**

 - Keep all of the logic and variables inside of the class bingo_board.
 Method calls can be outside.
-- Create a method to generate a letter ( b, i, n, g, o) and a number (1-100).
+- Create a method to generate a letter ( "B", "I", "N", "G", "O") and a number from 1 to 100.
-- Check the column for the number.
+- Create a method to check the column for the number.
-- If the number is in the column, replace with an 'x'.
+- If the number is in the column, replace it with an "X".
 - Display a column to the console.
 - Display the board to the console (prettily).